ahrefs/ppx_deriving_atd/README.md

 ```

 #### required
+All option typed fields are "optional" by default, i.e. if the value is `None`, it will not be included when serialization and when deserializing, ATD will assume the value is `None` if the field is not present.

-Annoating a record field with `[@required]` will always keep the optional value in the serialized record and ATD will keep looking for it when deserializing the records.
+Annotating a record field with `[@required]` will always keep the optional value in the serialized record and ATD will keep looking for it when deserializing the records.

 ```ocaml
 type my_type = {